 # Reason for our Existence

 The SCQH is intended to set out in a succinct way why we exist and, implicitly, our theory of change.
-It is intentionally very short and therefore highly distilled (each part should be maximum paragraph and preferably a senctence and the whole should fit in a single page).
+It is intentionally very short and therefore highly distilled (each part of an SCQH should be maximum paragraph and preferably a senctence and the whole should fit in a single page).
 We are working on a commentary that expands on some of the key points in greater detail.

 # 2019 SCQH